Georgette-Lumbe/test_me/README.md

         - Where to start playing
         - The instructions
         - The feedback and score
+        - Where to share score
-        - Where to ask for help
+        - Where to set the dark mode
-        - Social media links

 2. Functionality Requirements

     * The user will be able to:
         - Navigate easily through the site to find information he wants
-        - Find links to external sites in order to stay connected with the TestME' community
+        - Find link to external site in order to stay connected with the TestME' community and share score
-        - Contact the help centre directly through the site.

 ### Structure